Americans with Disabilities Act of 1990 (ADA) Policy & Procedures

 Vehicle and Route Assignment

-To the extent possible, the assignment of particular types of vehicles will be based upon rider needs.
-All vehicles assigned to fixed routes and deviated routes will be accessible.
-In addition to fixed route and route deviation service, RFTA also operates ADA Paratransit.
+In addition to fixed route and route deviation service, RFTA also operates demand response service.
 To the extent that inaccessible vehicles comprise any proportion of the fleet, RFTA ensures that equivalent service is provided to individuals with disabilities, including wheelchair users, that is consistent with U.S. DOT ADA regulations under 49 CFR Part 37, Section 37.77.
 This transportation will be provided in the most integrated setting appropriate to the needs of the individual and will be equivalent to the service provided other individuals with respect to:

 - Response time